codio/iloveopensource/README.md

  - `grunt build` will compile all Less into `css/main.css`.
  - `grunt build:prod` will build app for production.
+ - `grunt update` will fetch all vendors js and build app for production.
  - `grunt watch` will watch all Less files for changes, and recompile when changes are encountered.

 ### JS and Bower

-This app uses bower as provider for vendors js:
+This app uses bower wrapper [grunt-bower-task](https://github.com/yatskevich/grunt-bower-task) as provider for vendors js:

  - `grunt bower` will install all dependencies.